OpenGL Normal Vector Transformation

 matrix form of plane equation

-(Note that the following equation is still equivalent to the above because M-1M is identity matrix.)
+(Note that the following equation is still equivalent to the above because of M-1M = I, identity matrix.)

 matrix form of plane equation

-As you can see, the right part of the above equation view matrix is the vertex in eye space because it is transformed by MODELVIEW matrix M, and the left part normal transform is going to be the normal vector in eye space because this plane equation is also transformed.
+As you can see, the right part of the above equation view matrix is the vertex in the eye space because it is transformed by MODELVIEW matrix M, and the left part normal transform is going to be the normal vector in the eye space as well because this plane equation is also transformed.

-Therefore, transforming a normal from object space to eye space with GL_MODELVIEW matrix M is;
+Therefore, transforming a normal from the object space to the eye space with GL_MODELVIEW matrix M is;

 Transforming Normal